boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    slice, might be mapped to different transport planes (5QI-aware mode).

-##  5QI-unaware Mode
+##  5QI-unaware Model

-   As discussed in Section 4.1, in the 5QI-unware model, the TN domain doesn't take into account 5G QoS during execution of per-hop behavior.
+   As discussed in Section 4.1, in the 5QI-unaware model, the TN domain doesn't take into account 5G QoS during execution of per-hop behavior.
 The entire slice is mapped to single TN QoS Class, therefore the entire slice is subject to the same per-hop behavior.
-   Similarly, in 5QI-unaware transport plane mapping mode, the entire slice is mapped to a single transport plane, as depicted in
+   Similarly, in 5QI-unaware transport plane mapping model, the entire slice is mapped to a single transport plane, as depicted in
    {{figure-24}}.